I’ve been culling the shelves in my old house this summer.

 I donated five Bibles to the public library.
 Surely, someone will pick one up at the used book sale in October?

-I’m reasoning if I can buy it on Kindle or check it out of the library, do I need to own it anymore?
+If I can buy it on Kindle or check it out of the library, do I need to own it anymore?

 If it’s out of date, why not throw it away?
 Click to Tweet